sy2729/scroller/README.md

 The above example code means the element will transform *100px down from the bottom relative to its original position* in the browser, to *20px down from the bottom*, which will take *2 second*, and the timing function will be *linear*.

 ### The Last Important step!
-Add the classname 'tobeanimate' on the element you want to animate when scroll to its position.
+Add the classname `tobeanimate` on the element you want to animate when scroll to its position.

 ### And it's done, you're ready to go.